Video Twin pandas celebrate second birthday at Madrid zoo

 Twin pandas celebrate second birthday at Madrid zoo

 You You and Jiu Jiu, giant panda twins at Madrid’s zoo, celebrated their second birthday on Thursday.
-The brothers snacked on a frozen cake made with some of their favorite treats and p
+The brothers snacked on a frozen cake made with some of their favorite treats and played alongside

 September 7, 2023